joanalawer/ml_projects_for_beginners/README.md

 creditcard.csv (https://thecleverprogrammer.com/2022/02/22/online-payments-fraud-detection-with-machine-learning/)

 # IMPORTING LIBRARIES
-1. Using plotly you need to have the lasteed version of nbformat installed.
+1. Using plotly you need to have the latest version of nbformat installed.